“A city of colors, the city charms its admirers and visitors with it confluence of terrains, colors, and cultural heritage”

 Albert Hall has one of my favourite architecture of any building in India.

 After spending Quite and peaceful evening in Albert Hall museum we came back to Hotel had King Size Dinner and crashed on to our bed.

 We had our afternoon flight back to Hyderabad.
 We had very little time left we quickly went to Govind Dev Ji Temple and from there we left for Airport, promising each other that we will come here more often to witness gallantry of our royal past and amazing hospitality of our wonderful present.

-PS: Please click on the ads which appear on the website and help us earn some money to travel.
+PS: Please click on the ads which appear on the website.
 This blog is still very young and growing.
 If you like the story, do not shy away from reciprocating your love in form of likes comments and sharing on social media.